Stock market today: Asia mixed after Wall St drifts lower following run-up

 Electric vehicle company Lucid Group rose 1.5% after announcing a deal where it would provide powertrain and battery systems to Aston Martin.

-A report on Friday will show how the Federal Reserve's preferred measure of inflation behaved in May, but consumer and wholesale price data already were reported earlier this month
+A report Friday will show how the Federal Reserve's preferred measure of inflation behaved in May, but consumer and wholesale price data already were reported earlier this month.

 Traders are betting June inflation data due out next month will push the Fed to raise rates by a quarter of a percentage point at its next meeting, which runs July 25-26, according to data from CME Group.